FlorianEagox/sethpainter.com/README.md

 # sethpainter.com

-> The personal website of Seth Painter
+> The personal website of Tessa Painter

 ## Build Setup